BIO00087H Workshop 2: Linux IV

 directory: /shared/biology/bioldata1/bl-00087h/students/

-directory, create a directory of your own, using your username.
-You will be the only person who can create or delete files in this directory.
+directory, that will be the ame as your username.
+If not, hail a demonstrator and well will create this for you.
+You will be the only person who can create, edit or delete files in this directory.

 You should be familiar with the commands below from the DataCamp Introduction to Shell course.
 If not, here is a cheat sheet to remind you.